-Established in 2002, the MSc in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges requires researchers and practitioners trained in the social sciences, with the ability to think flexibly across disciplinary and sectorial boundaries.
-This course therefore enables students to develop theoretically sophisticated and empirically grounded understanding of the dynamic relations between environment, society and policy.
+Established in 2002, the MSc in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges require researchers and practitioners trained in the social sciences, with an ability to think critically and flexibly across disciplinary and sectorial boundaries.

-This MSc is a UK Economic and Social Research Council (ESRC) accredited programme, which has graduated over 200 students since its' creation.
-Completing this course equips students with the knowledge and skills to identify and reconsider key questions in environmental governance, enabling students to progress on to careers in research and policy development in the public, private and voluntary sectors.
+Completing the course equips students with the knowledge and research skills to identify and reconsider key questions in environmental governance, paving the way for progress on to careers in academic research, environmental consultancy, and policy development in the public, private and voluntary sectors.
 The course has graduated over 350 students since its creation.

 About the course